Stats at a glance

 The tension of trying to determine whether everyone’s on the same team or whether there’s a traitor elevates the game from being just good to amazing.
 It’s okay as a 2-player game, but having 3-4 players is perfect and is the usual game group size anyway.

-Dead of Winter is one of our favorite zombie board games.
+We hope you enjoyed our Dead of Winter review!
+It is one of our favorite zombie board games.
 If you like zombies you’ll love it already, but if you like cooperative or hidden traitor games you are in for a treat.
 Need more zombies?
 Check out our picks for best zombie board games here!